What is a 'Hot Paper' and how is this determined?

 What is a 'Hot Paper'?

-A Hot Paper is a designation assigned by Clarivate to publications that receive a rapid and unusually high number of citations shortly after publication.
-This recognition is based on data from the Web of Science and highlights research that is attracting immediate attention and interest within the academic community.
+A Hot Paper is a designation assigned by Clarivate to research publications that receive a rapid and unusually high number of citations shortly after publication.
+This is based on Web of Science data and highlights research that is attracting immediate academic attention.

 -